-The Company continues to observe an increased levels of cyber threats focused on gaining unauthorized access to its information and technology infrastructure for purposes of misappropriating assets or sensitive information, corrupting data, or causing operational disruption.
-Although the Company takes measures designed to protect such information from unauthorized access, use or disclosure, the Company's and its service providers' infrastructures and storage applications may be impaired due to unauthorized access by hackers, ransomware, phishing attacks, human error, malfeasance, natural disasters, telecommunications and electrical failures and other disruptions.
-For example, the Company may be the victim of cyber-attacks, targeted at the theft of financial assets, intellectual property, employee information, personal information of individuals and customers, or other sensitive information.
+Any disruption to the Internet or to the Company's or its service providers' global technology infrastructure, including malware, insecure coding, "Acts of God," cyber-attacks and other attempts to penetrate networks, data leakage and human error, could pose a threat to the Company's operations.
+The Company's network and storage applications may be subject to unauthorized access by hackers or breached due to operator error, malfeasance or other system disruptions and the Company may be the victim of cyber-attacks, targeted at the theft of financial assets, intellectual property, employee information, personal information of individuals and customers, or other sensitive information.
 Cyber threats are rapidly evolving and are becoming increasingly sophisticated.
-Like other large, global companies, the Company has experienced and expects to continue to experience cyber threats from time to time.
-The Company cannot provide assurances that, despite the Company's efforts to ensure the integrity of the Company's systems and the measures that the Company or its service providers take to anticipate, detect, avoid or mitigate such threats, a future cyber-attack would not result in material harm to the Company or its business and results of operations.
-For example, certain techniques used to obtain unauthorized access, introduce malicious software, disable or degrade service, or sabotage systems may be designed to remain dormant until a triggering event and the Company may be unable to anticipate these techniques or implement adequate preventative measures since techniques change frequently or are not recognized until launched, and because cyber attacks can originate from a wide variety of sources.
-These data breaches and any unauthorized access or disclosure of the Company's information could compromise intellectual property and expose sensitive business information.
-The Company's policies, employee training (including phishing prevention training), procedures and technical safeguards may be insufficient to prevent or detect improper access to confidential, proprietary or sensitive data, including personal data.
-Cyber attacks could also cause the Company to incur significant remediation costs, disrupt key business operations and divert attention of management and key information technology resources.
+Like other large, global companies, the Company has experienced in 2021 and expects to continue to experience cyber threats from time to time.
+Although no such cyberattacks have had a material adverse effect on the Company to date, the Company cannot provide assurance that, despite the Company's efforts to ensure the integrity of the Company's systems and the measures that the Company or our vendors take to anticipate, detect, avoid or mitigate such threats, a future cyberattack would not result in material harm to the Company or its business and results of operations, particularly as cyber-threats evolve and become more difficult to detect and successfully defend against.
+For example, certain techniques used to obtain unauthorized access, introduce malicious software, disable or degrade service, or sabotage systems may be designed to remain dormant until a triggering event and the Company may be unable to anticipate these techniques or implement adequate preventative measures since techniques change frequently or are not recognized until launched, and because cyber-attacks can originate from a wide variety of sources.
+These data breaches and any unauthorized access or disclosure of the Company's information could compromise intellectual property and expo